 Butta Bommalu Dance

 Performed in the Tanaku town of West Godavari district, Butta Bommalu dance is a fashionable dance style of Andhra Pradesh.
-In this dance form, each dancer has to wear a dissimilar mask over their head and shoulder.
+Each dancer has to wear a dissimilar mask over their head and shoulder in this dance form.

-This dance is typically performed by female dancers during the Bathukamma festival in Andhra Pradesh.
+Female dancers typically perform this dance during the Bathukamma festival in Andhra Pradesh.

-Bonalu dance form of Andhra Pradesh is performed by females keeping a pot on their head.
+Bonalu is a dance form of Andhra Pradesh performed by females keeping a pot on their heads.